Ötillö: The Swimrun World Championship — Complete Guide (2026)

 Let's not waste any more time and jump right in!

-What is it?
+What is Ötillö?

-ÖTILLÖ is a multistage endurance race that takes place in the archipelago off of the coast of Stockholm, Sweden.
-The event occurs on the first Monday in September. ÖTILLÖ is a team event where pairs of athletes compete in three divisions; Mens, Womens, and Mixed.
-The course is around 75km and features 26 different islands starting on the island of Sandhamn and finishing on the island of Üto.
-(Fun fact: ÖTILLÖ means Island to Island in Swedish.)
+ÖTILLÖ is a multistage endurance race that takes place in the archipelago off the coast of Stockholm, Sweden.
+The event occurs on the first Monday in September. ÖTILLÖ is a team event where pairs of athletes compete in three divisions: Mens, Womens, and Mixed.
+The course is around 75km and features 26 different islands starting on the island of Sandhamn and finishing on the island of Utö.
+(Fun fact: ÖTILLÖ means "Island to Island" in Swedish.)

 Here is our episode on qualifying for Ötillö, the Swimrun World Championship:

-According to the race website, “ÖTILLÖ, The Swimrun World Championship is the jewel in the crown.
-It is the mother of all Swimruns and the origin of the sport” and we couldn’t agree more.
-Teams Swimrun between and over 24 islands for a total of about 70km (44miles).
-In total there are about 61km (38miles) and about 9k (6 miles) of swimming.
-The race starts on Sandhamn the finish is at the beautiful Utö Värdshus on Utö, the birthplace of the sport.
+According to the race website, "ÖTILLÖ, The Swimrun World Championship is the jewel in the crown.
+It is the mother of all Swimruns and the origin of the sport" and we couldn't agree more.
+Teams swimrun between and over 24 islands for a total of about 75km (47 miles).
+The breakdown: approximately 61km (38 miles) of trail running and 9km (6 miles) of open-water swimming.

-Here are some episodes specifically about the ÖTILLÖ course.
+Here are some episodes specifically about the ÖTILLÖ course:

-Oscar Olsson is a former ÖTILLÖ World Champion, former course record holder, and one of the sports greatest ambassadors.
+Oscar Olsson is a former ÖTILLÖ World Champion, former course record holder, and one of the sport's greatest ambassadors.
 He gives us a detailed walkthrough of the legendary course.
 We feel that this is required listening for anyone racing the World Championship for the first time (or third, or tenth)!

 Want even more ÖTILLÖ course content?
 We broke the course down in three sections with a detailed island to island break down each with a different guest.
 These are down in the details and chalked full of insider tips for a great day at ÖTILLÖ.